SamuelTurner/Testing-Notes/Definitions/General Testing Definitions.md

 Software Testing is an investigation into the quality/status of a software product.
 The aim is to provide information about the product to an interested party (e.g: stakeholders).
 Usually the investigation takes the form of a series of experiments.

+James Bach:

+> Testing is questioning a product in order to evaluate it.

 ## Computer Program/Software

 A program exists to serve a purpose, whether you think of it as solving a problem or providing a service to someone.
 Cem Kaner said: